crackersthecat/voting-straw-poll/README.md

 # voting-straw-poll

 ## Time taken
-I spent an extra hour on top of the 4 allocted hours.
+I spent an extra hour on top of the 4 allocated hours.
 After 4 hours I had not got the results by constituency view working correctly.
 I did a git commit at that time so you can see how far I got.

 I then spent an extra 30 minutes getting the constituency view working, and another 30 minutes adding basic styling with less.
 There are git commits for each of these times.